 Community consultation

-We want to ensure that our emerging proposals align as much as possible with the priorities and aspirations of the local community in Hampton Magna and Budbrooke.
+We wanted to ensure that our emerging proposals align as much as possible with the priorities and aspirations of the local community in Hampton Magna and Budbrooke.

-This website provides an opportunity for local people to view and help shape the plans for the proposed development, and to provide feedback on local priorities and aspirations for new homes, open spaces and community investment.
+This website was created to provide an opportunity for local people to view and help shape the plans for the proposed development, and to provide feedback on local priorities and aspirations for new homes, open spaces and community investment.

 Consultation drop-in exhibition

-As well as this online consultation, we will also be presenting our plans at a consultation drop-in exhibition.
-This will provide an opportunity for members of the community, including those who have limited access to the internet, to view the proposals, speak to members of the project team and provide feedback.
+As well as the online consultation, we also presented our plans at a consultation drop-in exhibition.
+This provided an opportunity for members of the community, including those who have limited access to the internet, to view the proposals, speak to members of the project team and provide feedback.

-The details of the consultation exhibition are as follows:
+The details of the consultation exhibition were as follows:

 Date: Tuesday 30th September 2025